BPM-Research-Group/Ebi/README.md

         pip install ebi-pm

-1. Then, one can use it as follows:
+1. Then, one can use Ebi as follows:

         import pm4py
         import ebi
         # Load a log using PM4Py